Ginga1402/data-analysis-agent/readme.md

 ## 🌟 Star History

-If you find StudyBuddy useful, please consider giving it a star ⭐ on GitHub!
+If you find Reasonlytics useful, please consider giving it a star ⭐ on GitHub!